Website Design and Consulting Services

 It is possible to transfer a domain from one registrar to another.
 This is most commonly done because the current registrar has lousy service or is overcharging.
 In my analogy, it’s like changing the authority that handled granting you exclusive use of your mobile home’s unique name.

-On at least two occasions I have watched my client go through hell because they allowed someone else (typically the person who previously built their website) to register their domain name.
+I have witnessed my client endure immense hardship on at least two occasions because they permitted someone else, usually the previous website developer, to register their domain name.
 Now that you’re “moving on” and using someone else for your new website, it’s not uncommon for the current domain owner to hold the justified owner hostage at this stage because one cannot transfer a domain without being able to access the domain registrar’s account!

-Once the domain account is accessed, there is typically a method for indicating the desired transfer of a domain.
+Once you access the domain account, you usually find a method to indicate the desired transfer of the domain.
 Sometimes this requires a phone call.
 Once achieved, they provide a very long alphanumeric code.
-When this code is given to the new registrar along with the domain name, the transfer may proceed.
+The new registrar, along with the domain name, must receive this code before the transfer can proceed.

 I can handle all of this for you, but obviously I need to know your credentials from both the current and intended domain registrars’ accounts.